UnDeadBandit/Kayaan-Portfolio/articles/SFBL-article.md

-# The Power of Emotional Intelligence for a Balanced Life
+# Skills for a Balanced Life: The Power of Emotional Intelligence for a Balanced Life

 > **“It is not the smartest people who succeed, but those who manage their emotions best.” — Daniel Goleman**